 This crate is fairly pricey and doesn’t include a carrying case or a mat.
 When we tested it, we found that the top plastic pole wasn’t very durable, so you may need to replace it.
 However, we still think that this is the best dog crate for car travel.

-2. Pet Gear Deluxe Travel Carrier – Best Value
+2. Pet Gear Car Travel Dog Crate – Best Value

 Are you shopping on a budget?
 You may want to try the Pet Gear PG1020BK Deluxe Travel Carrier, which we find to be the best dog crate for car travel for the money.
 Lightweight and low cost, it offers great value.